Storm Water Management

 EVERYONE CAN HELP........

 If possible, volunteer for clean up days.
 We need everyone to help keep our community clean to avoid flooding in our storm system.
-Avalon NOW is an active citizen volunteer group that schedules regular clean up days throughout the year.
+Grow Avalon is an active citizen volunteer group that schedules regular clean up days throughout the year.
 Visit their Facebook page to follow their work and find out when and where their monthly meetings are held.

 EVERYONE CAN HELP........

 If possible, volunteer for clean up days.
 We need everyone to help keep our community clean to avoid flooding in our storm system.
-Avalon NOW is an active citizen volunteer group that schedules regular clean up days throughout the year.
+Grow Avalon is an active citizen volunteer group that schedules regular clean up days throughout the year.
 Visit their Facebook page to follow their work and find out when and where their monthly meetings are held.

 Additional Links